unl-math-course-dev/OER/README.md

 # OER

+Note:  If you are working on a windows machine there is some work to do before you will be able to run any of this.
+You need ot install the relevant software.
+A guide is availible at http://mathbook.pugetsound.edu/doc/pnw/html/software.html  In particular, you should look at step 5, installing xsltproc

 The folder mathbook contains all the mathbook xml template files that give the book it's structure.

 The OERsource folder contains source files for each course